-Grace Elton is CEO of Tower Hill Botanic Garden, a 171-acre garden in Boylston, MA.
+Grace Elton is CEO of New England Botanic Garden at Tower Hill, a 171-acre garden in Boylston, MA.
 Elton has a strong public horticulture background with experience at premier gardens in the United States and United Kingdom.

 While serving as director of horticulture, Lewis Ginter Botanical Garden in Richmond, VA garnered national recognition as a top 10 botanical garden by USA Today and achieved the National Medal from the Institute of Museum and Library Services.
 She also served as horticulture supervisor and adjunct professor at the 118-acre Ambler Arboretum of Temple University in Ambler, Pennsylvania.